Sam-Sims/miR-Search/README.md

 mir-search is a pipeline devloped as part of my MSc research project.
 It combines RNA-Seq data and [SHAPE-Seq](https://www.illumina.com/science/sequencing-method-explorer/kits-and-arrays/shape-seq.html) data in order to visualise the role that mRNA secondary structure has on miRNA mediated gene regulation.

+Furthermore the pipeline implements the ViennaRNA Package to calculate the minimum free energy (MFE) structure for specified target sites, to facilitate comparison to SHAPE-Seq data.

 mir-search is written in Python 3.8.

-The mir-search pipeline consists of 4 modules:
+The mir-search pipeline consists of 5 modules:
 - pymart
 - mir-search
 - icshape-align
 - ggplot-format
+- rnafold

 #### pymart:
 The pymart module allows you to download 3'UTR sequence data directly from biomart for a given subset of genes.
 It also cleans the 3'UTR data to remove unavailible sequence data and prepares it for direct use within mir-search module.